Egypt is an onion. My biggest takeaway from backpacking Egypt twice in 5 years is that Egypt is an onion.

 The 40-degree Summer heat was getting unbearable after a week of going out and about in the sun.
 What better excuse to ditch sightseeing for some lazy beach time at the Red Sea coast?!
 “You have to go diving in Marsa Alam,” my friends cooed; I listened.
 But what caught my attention more than the six turtles I saw in one dive, was surfacing from the dive to see nothing but sand dunes surrounding me.

 As a tropical island girl, the tranquil sight of lush green forests is second nature to me.
-Ending a dive with empty brown desert was unbelievably odd, it felt almost sacrilegious, like having dinner without desert.
+Ending a dive with empty brown desert was unbelievably odd, it felt almost sacrilegious, like having dinner without dessert.
 Where are the forest, the coconut trees, the seagulls?!
 My friends were right, the dive was unforgettable, but in more ways than one.

 Etc, etc, etc